 In its review of third quarter 2018 acquisitions, the relevant Diligence Provider selected a Diligence Sample of 999 mortgage loan files from an Eligible Review Population of 5,088 loans (all of which met the Preliminary Eligibility Criteria).
 The related Diligence Sample did not include any Reference Obligations that were included in the final selection of the Reference Pool.
 In its review of fourth quarter 2018 acquisitions, the relevant Diligence Provider selected a Diligence Sample of 999 mortgage loan files from an Eligible Review Population of 5,386 loans (all of which met the Preliminary Eligibility Criteria).
-The related Diligence Sample included 30 Reference Obligations that were included in the final selection of the Reference Pool.
+The related Diligence Sample of 999 mortgage loan files from an Eligible Review Population of 5,386 loans (all of which met the Preliminary Eligibility Criteria).
+The related Diligence Sample included one Reference Obligation that was included in the final selection of the Reference Pool.
 In its review of first quarter 2019 acquisitions, the relevant Diligence Provider selected a Diligence Sample of 999 mortgage loan files from an Eligible Review Population of 5,491 loans (all of which met the Preliminary Eligibility Criteria).
-The related Diligence Sample included 190 Reference Obligations that were included in the final selection of the Reference Pool.
-In its review of second quarter 2019 acquisitions, the relevant Diligence Provider selected a Diligence Sample of 999 mortgage loan files from an Eligible Review Population of 5,503 loans (all of which met the Preliminary Eligibility Criteria).
-The related Diligence Sample included 223 Reference Obligations that were included in the final selection of the Reference Pool.
+The related Diligence Sample included 21 Reference Obligations that were included in the final selection of the Reference Pool.
+In its review of second quarter 2019 acquisitions, the relevant Diligence Sample of 999 mortgage loan files from an Eligible Review of second quarter 2019 acquisitions, the relevant Diligence Provider selected a Diligence Sample of 999 mortgage loan files from an Eligible Review Oppulation of 5,503 loans (all of which met the Preliminary Eligibility Criteria).
+The related Diligence Sample of the Reference Obligations that were included 270 Reference Obligations that were included in the final selection of the Reference Pool.

 The mortgage loans in the Eligible Review Population subsequently may have paid off, become delinquent or become subject to repurchase requests prior to issuance of the applicable Connecticut Avenue Securities; no such mortgage loans are included in any reference pool.
-For the Series 2019-R06 Notes, the "Preliminary Eligibility Criteria" are the Eligibility Criteria other than the criteria specified in clauses (b), (d) and (g) of the definition thereof, and provided that for this purpose clause (j) of the definition thereof is deemed to read as follows: "has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 97%."
+For the Series 2019-R07 Notes, the "Preliminary Eligibility Criteria" are the Eligibility Criteria other than the criteria specified in clauses (b), (d) and (g) of the definition thereof, and provided that for this purpose clause (j) of the definition thereof is deemed to read as follows: "has an original loan-to-value ratio that is (i) greater than 60% and (ii) less than or equal to 97%."